TWA Flight 840 (1986)

-Trans World Airlines Flight 840 was a regularly scheduled flight from Los Angeles to Cairo via New York City, Rome, and Athens on April 2, 1986.
+Trans World Airlines Flight 840 was a regularly scheduled international flight from Los Angeles to Cairo via New York City, Rome, and Athens on April 2, 1986.
 About 20 minutes before landing in Athens, a bomb was detonated on the aircraft while it was over Argos, Greece, blasting a hole in the plane's starboard side.
 Four passengers died after being blown out, while another seven were injured by flying shrapnel and debris.
+The dead were identified as Alberto Ospina, a Colombian-born American from Stratford, Conn.; Demetra Stylian, 52; her daughter, Maria Klug, 25, and her granddaughter, Demetra, 18 months old, all from Annapolis, Md.
 The aircraft then made a successful emergency landing with no further loss of life.

 Aircraft

 The Boeing 727-231 involved in the incident was delivered to TWA in 1974, with the registration N54340.
 It was fitted with 3 P&W JT8D-5 turbofan engines.

 Flight

 The flight originated in Los Angeles on a Boeing 747 and transferred to a Boeing 727 in Rome for the remainder of the flight.
 After taking off from Rome, Italy, the flight remained uneventful until around 20 minutes before landing at Athens, when the aircraft was at around 11,000 ft.
 A bomb hidden underneath seat 10F during an earlier leg of the flight detonated, blasting a hole in the starboard side of the fuselage in front of the wing.

 Four American passengers, including an eight-month-old infant, were ejected through the hole to their deaths below.
 The victims were identified as a Colombian-American man; and a woman, her daughter, and her infant granddaughter.
 Seven others on the aircraft were injured by shrapnel as the cabin suffered a rapid decompression.
-However, as the aircraft was in the middle of its approach to Athens, the explosion wasn't as catastrophic as it would have been at a higher altitude.
+However, as the aircraft was in the middle of its approach to Athens, the explosion was not as catastrophic as it would have been at a higher altitude.
 The remaining 110 passengers survived the incident as pilot Richard "Pete" Petersen made an emergency landing.